 Predictive segments to retain users

-Get accurate predictive insights on users most likely to churn.
-Use these insights to deliver relevant and personalized re-engagement campaigns just in time to arrest churn.
-For example, Netcore’s Raman AI engine helps you with app churn management.
+Pro tip: Netcore’s Raman AI engine helps you manage app churn.
 It creates predicted segments—most likely to churn, moderately likely to churn, and least likely to churn in the next 7/14/28 days.

 With this information, target your desired segment using actionable and personalized re-engagement campaigns to arrest churn: